Guidelines for law enforcement

 In October 2016, we announced that the Vine mobile application would be shutting down.
 We transitioned the Vine app to a pared-down Vine Camera.
 Users may now generate six-second looping videos with this app and post them directly to their Twitter account or save them to their phone.

 NOTE: Once an account has been deactivated, there is a very brief period in which we may be able to access account information, including Tweets.
 More information about deactivated accounts is available here.
-Content deleted by account holders (e.g., Tweets) is generally not available.
+Content removed by account holders (e.g., Tweets) is generally not available.

 Locating a Twitter UID